 Red-Eye Gravy

 Red-eye gravy is a staple of ham dinners in the Southern United States.
 It is made of ham drippings and strong coffee.
 The traditional version generally has a watery consistency similar to au jus.
-For my version, I wanted a more gravy-like consistency, so I thought it with a roux.
+For my version, I wanted a more gravy-like consistency, so I thickened it with a roux.

 Honey Roasted Ham